USA Today HQ evacuated after reports of man with weapon

 Roessler said that even though the call disrupted business, he's thankful it turned out to be a "non-event."

-"Everyone in that building did the right thing, they saw something that was out of place and they called 9-1-1," Roessler said.
+"Everybody in that building did the right thing, they saw something that was out of place and they called 911," Roessler said.

-USA Today said that reports of a man with a weapon at its headquarters after the building was evacuated were mistaken.

 "Alarms sounded at the building as police squad converged on the scene," USA Today reported.
 "Law enforcement officers with rifles and body armor were patrolling the area and a helicopter hovered overhead."